 Identification of the Fiscal Agent – Provide an identification of the entity responsible for the disbursal of grant funds described in WIOA § 107(d)(12)(B)(i)(III) as determined by the chief elected official.

 Local Workforce Development Area 5 is comprised of a single service area, DeKalb County.
 In accordance with the Workforce Innovation and Opportunity Act (WIOA), the Chief Local Elected Official has named the WorkSource DeKalb Board as the local board for the area.
-The current One-Stop Operator is WorkSource DeKalb (WSD), formerly DeKalb Workforce Development, a division of DeKalb County Government.
-And, as designated in the Chief Local Elected Official-Fiscal Agent Agreement, the Fiscal Agent is as follows:
+IN THE DOOR, LLC. is the One-Stop Operator and as designated in the Chief Local Elected Official-Fiscal Agent Agreement, the Fiscal Agent is as follows:

 DeKalb County Government Finance/Budget Department 1300 Commerce Drive, 4th Floor Decatur, GA 30030